baconjs/bacon.jquery/README.md

 All the BJB methods, such as `textFieldValue` return a `Model` object, which is a Bacon.js `Property`, but extends that API by the following methods.

+###Bacon.Model(initValue)

-`Bacon.Model(initValue)` creates a new model, with the given (optional) initial value.
+Creates a new model, with the given (optional) initial value.

+###model.set(value)

-`model.set(value)` Sets a new value for the model, also pushing this value to all two-way sources.
+Sets a new value for the model, also pushing this value to all two-way sources.

+###model.modify(f)

-`model.modify(f)` Modifies the value of the model by applying the given function to the current value.
+Modifies the value of the model by applying the given function to the current value.
 For instance, if the current value was `1` and you applied a `multiplyBy2` function, the value would be set to `2`.

+###model.addSource(stream)

-`model.addSource(stream)` add an input source for pushing values to the model.
+Adds an input source for pushing values to the model.
 The source may be an EventStream or a Property.
 The method returns an EventStream that contains all changes from *other sources* than this.

+###model.apply(stream)

-`model.apply(stream)` add an input source for modifications to the model.
+Adds an input source of *modification functions* to the model.
 The source may be an EventStream or a Property, and is supposed to contain functions as values.
 Each of these functions are applied as modifications to the value of the model (as with using the `modify` method).
 The method returns an EventStream that contains all changes from *other sources* than this.

+###model.bind(other)

-`model.bind(other)` makes a two-way binding between the two models.
+Makes a two-way binding between the two models.

+###model.lens(lens)

-`model.lens(lens)` creates a new lensed model based on this one.
-For
+Creates a new lensed model based on this one.
+For example:
-example:

 ```js
     car = bjb.Model({ brand: "Ford", engine: "V8" })